Limych/addon-presence-monitor/README.md

 ## Authors & contributors

-The original setup of this repository is by [Andrey "Limych" Khrolenok][limych].
+The original setup of this add-on is by [Andrey "Limych" Khrolenok][limych].

 For a full list of all authors and contributors, check [the contributor's page][contributors].